 In this paper, we introduced a stateful SDN programming model with a one-big-switch abstraction, persistent global arrays, and network transactions.
-We developed a suite of algorithms to analyze such programs, compile them and distribute their state across the network.
-Based on these ideas, we implemented and evaluated the SNAP language and compiler for programming with stateful SDN.
+We developed algorithms for analyzing and compiling programs, and distributing their state across the network.
+Based on these ideas, we prototyped and evaluated the SNAP language and compiler on numerous sample programs.
+We also explore several possible extensions to SNAP to support a wider range of stateful applications.
+Each of these extensions introduces new and interesting research problems to extend our language, compilation algorithms, and prototype.